XQEX/fullstack_g6/README.md

 ### Steps to setup project for developers
 Clone our repository to your pc and then make two terminals by using the `cd` command
+- To make website fully functional you need to have FrontEnd + BackEnd + DataBase(using Docker) running at the same time
 # FrontEnd
 ### CLI
   - Run `cd FrontEnd`